[skip navigation]

 The letter "a" following a level value indicates substantial autoionization broadening.
 The decision whether to add this notation after a particular level was more qualitative than quantitative, and no consistent criteria were used for different spectra.
 Levels given with an "a" for a particular spectrum may have autoionization rates varying by several orders of magnitude.
 No indication of observed autoionization broadening was given for many spectra.
 In no case should a level lying above the principal ionization energy but given without an "a" be assumed to have a small autoionization rate.

 Some level energies are in square brackets "[ ]" and some are in parentheses "( )".
-Square brackets indicate energies determined by interpolation or extrapolation of known experimental values; their absolute accuracies are reflected in the number of significant figures assigned to them.
-Parentheses indicate energies which have been determined from ab-initio calculation, or are otherwise not derived from evaluated experimental data; in ASD, they only occur for those transitions taken from transition probability tables for which the level parentheses could not be found in NIST energy level compilations.
+Square brackets indicate the energies determined by interpolation, extrapolation, or other semi-empirical procedure relying on some known experimental values.
+Parentheses indicate the energies determined from ab-initio calculation or by other means not involving evaluated experimental data.
+In ASD, they mostly occur for level data taken from transition probability tables, for which experimental values could not be found in NIST energy level compilations.
+Theoretical data may also be given for hydrogen-like and helium-like spectra where the accuracy of quantum-electrodynamic calculations often exceeds that of experimental observations.

 These (dimensionless) magnetic splitting factors are usually obtained from measurements of weak-field Zeeman patterns.
 The relation between the uncertainty and the number of decimal places given differs according to the observer and the particular value; the range covered by this relation is similar to that for the level values (see above).
 More specific comments are made on the g values for some spectra.